MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 2. We'll use a special-purpose rendering for LAG/LEAD of offset 1 with no IGNORE NULLS, which will be simpler and more efficient than Prefix Sum.
 3. As an extension of 1., we'll use a generalization of DD's prefix sum to arbitrary intervals (i.e., not just prefixes).
 4. We'll transform away window functions in some special cases (e.g., to TopK, or a simple grouped aggregation + self-join)
 5. Initially, we will resort to the old window function implementation in some cases, but this should become less and less over time.
-I think it will be possible to eventually implement all window function usage with the above 1.-4., but it will take time to get there.
+I think it will be possible to eventually implement all window function usage with the above 1.-4. approaches, but it will take time to get there.

+### Getting window functions from SQL to the rendering

 The bulk of this work will be applied in the rendering, but we have to get the window functions from SQL to the rendering somehow.
-Currently, the direct representation of window functions disappears during the HIR-to-MIR lowering, and is instead replaced by a pattern involving a `Reduce`, a `FlatMap` with an `unnest_list`, plus some `record` trickery inside `MirScalarExpr`.
+Currently, the explicit representation of window functions disappears during the HIR-to-MIR lowering, and is instead replaced by a pattern involving a `Reduce`, a `FlatMap` with an `unnest_list`, plus some `record` trickery inside `MirScalarExpr`.
 For example:

 ```c
 materialize=> explain select name, pop, LAG(name) OVER (partition by state order by pop)